markomanninen/artifactsofthefloweroflife/cownose.md

 It is probable that the Cownose pattern came somewhere from the ancient Fertile Crescent.

-In the "*[Sound Holes And Geometrical Figures](http://www.hunter.cuny.edu/physics/faculty/lawergren/repository/files/articles/Soundholes%20and%20Geometrical%20Figures.pdf)*" by Lawergren & Gurney, sound hole of a lyre or a harp is also called Apsamikkum.
+In the "*[Sound Holes And Geometrical Figures](http://www.hunter.cuny.edu/physics/faculty/lawergren/repository/files/articles/Soundholes%20and%20Geometrical%20Figures.pdf)*" by Lawergren & Gurney, the sound hole of a lyre or a harp is also called Apsamikku.
 But shape of the hole resembles more an equilateral concave triangle than a square (ibid.
 Plate X).

-It could rather be that Apsamikkum generally refers to a hole, a window or a frame in the figure, not the exact shape of it.
-Determining the case is outside of the scope of the essay, but intriguing enough.
+It could rather be that Apsamikku generally refers to a hole, a window or a frame in the figure, not the exact shape of it.
+Determining the case is outside of the scope of this essay, but intriguing enough.
 If the FOL symbol/pattern had any particular name for ancients, I leave it for future speculations.